Proudly supported by

 The Community Group Futures program offers grants of up to $20,000.

 The diagram below shows the three program streams and the types of activities and projects that funds can be used for.
-These are indicative only and applicants are encouraged to speak with the FRRR Program Manager to discuss needs and ideas.
+These are indicative only and applicants are encouraged to speak with the FRRR Program Coordinator to discuss needs and ideas.

 When assessing which stream best fits your needs, the following questions may help clarify your organisation’s needs: